OMPSHUNYAYA/SSUM-AIM-Observatory/README.md

 ---

-## License

-Open Standard.
+## 🌍 Open Standard

+SSUM-AIM Observatory is published as an **Open Standard** under an open license.

-SSUM-AIM Observatory is provided as-is, without warranty.
+This project is provided **as-is, without warranty**.

-You may use, study, modify, and extend these certification primitives freely.
+Attribution is recommended but not required:

+Implements SSUM-AIM Observatory deterministic certification methodology.

-Conformance is defined structurally through replay identity:
+Conformance defined exclusively by:

 `B_A = B_B`